jenniferkbriggs/Lightsheet_BetaCell_Identity/README.md

-# Merrins3Ddata
+# README

-This repository was created to do general analysis of 3D lightsheet calcium recordings of the islet <br>
+This repository was created to do general analysis of 3D lightsheet calcium recordings of the islet - findings published in "Glucokinase activity controls subpopulations of β-cells that alternately lead islet Ca2+ oscillations" <br>
 Code: Jennifer Briggs 2022, Data: Erli Jin 2021-2022, PI's: Richard Benninger and Matthew Merrins <be>

+Comprehensive readme to come.